 The stairs in this home are 300 years old and so are quite uneven in places.

-One loveable cat lives here and will be in residence during guest stays.
-If guests would prefer not to feed him, a neighbour will come once a day between 10-12 to look after them.
+Two loveable cats live here and will be in residence during guest stays.
+If guests would prefer not to feed them, a cat sitter will come once a day before midday to feed them.
+They will only need access to the kitchen and the garden.

 The host's cleaner will continue to come during guest stays.
 She will come every Thursday at 10am for 3 hours.